richarJ2002/NBodySimulator/README.md

 describe the units of the radius element.

 # ROTATIONS #

 ## QUATERNIONS ##

-The standard for quaternions in this project is:
+The standard for quaternions in this project is to have the scalar quaternion at the end of the quaternion vector, as such:

 quaternion = [